singularityhub/paraviewweb-apache/README.md

 It was hard to get it working with Singularity (this is common, it's read only!) so let's start with a Docker container.
 We can use the container provided from [this Dockerfile](https://github.com/Kitware/paraviewweb/blob/master/tools/docker/demo/Dockerfile).
 Run the container, and note we are binding a port for the web socket as well.

-You can do the below on a Mac with Nvidia runtime:
+You can do the below on Linux with Nvidia runtime:

 ```bash
 docker run -p 0.0.0.0:9000:80 --runtime=nvidia -ti kitware/paraviewweb:pvw-egl-demo-v5.6.0 "ws://localhost:9000/"